 Yet a few times his characters’ examples ended up being too lenient in my opinion.

 A budget director, for example, tells a department’s head that she had already put his name in the list of the budget cuts.
 Without talking to him first.

 In the example, he totally ignores her action and keeps focusing on a solution.

 But her action was very disrespectful and she went over his head: that set a bad precedent.
-He should have definitely addressed that.
+He should have definitely addressed that and defended his boundaries.